 I have worked as an environmental consultant in Southern California and Latin America since the early 90s.
 Along the way I have reintroduced endangered crocodiles, caught and released over 800 anacondas, and tracked jaguars in countries with no EPA or enforcement of environmental protections.
 I never once feared these animals.
 What I did I fear were the humans who cared nothing for them or their habitats, because they are the same habitats that keep us alive and well and provide trillions in ecosystem services when they are protected and respected.

 When they are not protected, as they are not in many Third World countries, I can tell you who suffers: everyone.
-When water and air are polluted, having a ton of money does not necessarily protect you from the ravages of cancer, immune dysfunction, or a community that cannot sustain itself because it destroys the very nature it relies upon.
+When water and air are polluted, having a lots of money doesn't necessarily protect you from the ravages of cancer, immune dysfunction, or a community that cannot sustain itself because it destroys the very nature it relies upon.

 I am well versed in what authority the EPA has, and what authority it actually uses, now and in the past.
-Therefore I can say with complete confidence that you have no idea what you are talking about when you say in your email:
+Therefore I can say with complete confidence that you have no idea what you're talking about when you say in your e-mail:

 "Throughout the Obama Administration and in many previous administrations since its inception, the EPA has drastically overstepped its authority to advance a political agenda that often fails to take into serious consideration the economic well-being of states and local communities.
 As a result, communities are stripped of jobs and economic mobility because of unaccountable Washington bureaucrats who are often more accountable to special interests than the American people they are employed to serve."